jlord/old-site/content/about.md

 I'm an urban designer turned open web developer—which isn't as odd as it sounds.
 I use technology to build tools to make the web more approachable.

+Most recently I've been working with Node.js and built up the Electron team while at GitHub.
+Here's my [resume](https://www.dropbox.com/s/wpxio5f0s321pqf/jlord-resume.pdf?dl=0)!

 I champion open knowledge, documentation, and kindness.
-[Open source is a privilege](/blog/osos-talk.html).
+Also: [open source is a privilege](/blog/osos-talk.html).

 ---